Marmo UI MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it gets exact props with types/defaults, code examples, composition patterns, and common mistakes for a single @marmoui/ui component.
-Differentiates from siblings like list_components and search_components by specifying 'single component' and detailing output.
+The description uses a specific verb ('Get') and clearly defines the resource: exact props with types and defaults, code examples, composition patterns, and common mistakes for a single @marmoui/ui component.
+It distinguishes itself from sibling tools like list_components or search_components by focusing on a single component and prescribing the exact detail level.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.